Printf-Hello-World/ml-pipeline/README.md

     ├── conf.yaml               #config files for running the pipeline ├── requirements.txt

-The key components of the pipeline are the python modules within the src folder.
-The details of each module will be shown in the [description of pipeline](#usage)
+The key components of the training pipeline are the python modules within the src folder.

 ## Installation